grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/introduction.md

 sidebar_position: 1
 ---

-# Introduction to plugin E2E testing
+# Introduction to plugin end-to-end testing

 [`@grafana/plugin-e2e`](https://www.npmjs.com/package/@grafana/plugin-e2e?activeTab=readme) is designed specifically for Grafana plugin developers.
 It extends [`@playwright/test`](https://playwright.dev/) capabilities with relevant fixtures, models, and expect matchers; enabling comprehensive end-to-end testing of Grafana plugins across multiple versions of Grafana.
 This package simplifies the testing process, ensuring your plugin is robust and compatible with various Grafana environments.

-:::warning
+:::danger
-The `@grafana/plugin-e2e` tool is still in beta and subject to breaking changes.
+The [`@grafana/e2e`](https://www.npmjs.com/package/@grafana/e2e) tool will be depcrecated when Grafana 11.0.0 is released.
+We recommened all plugin authors to migrate their end-to-end tests to use Playwright and `@grafana/plugin-e2e` instead of Cypress and `@grafana/e2e`.
 :::

 ## The problem